center2055/AdvancedDiscordMCP/README.md

 # Discord MCP Server (Enhanced Fork)

-A powerful Model Context Protocol (MCP) server that provides comprehensive Discord integration capabilities to MCP clients like Cursor and Claude Desktop.
+A powerful Model Context Protocol (MCP) server that provides comprehensive Discord integration capabilities to any MCP-compatible client.
 This is an **enhanced fork** of the original [mcp-discord](https://github.com/pashpashpash/mcp-discord) project with an **immense amount of new features** added.

 ## 🚀 What is This?

-This Discord MCP Server allows AI assistants (like those in Cursor IDE or Claude Desktop) to interact with and manage Discord servers directly through the Model Context Protocol.
+This Discord MCP Server allows AI assistants to interact with and manage Discord servers directly through the Model Context Protocol.
 You can perform server management, moderation, analytics, automation, and much more - all through natural language commands to your AI assistant.

 ## ✨ New Features in This Fork